Since the Cambridge Analytica scandal and GDPR coming into force in 2018, we suddenly find ourselves in a much more privacy-conscious world.

 - Click Done to close the window.

-When Client Connect is displayed on your website, it will display Powered by Sendible just below the services that are available for connection.
-The Powered by Sendible branding will be removed as soon as you upgrade to our Large or White Label plans.
+When Client Connect is displayed on your website, it will display a branded badge saying 'Powered by Sendible' just below the profiles that are available for connection.
+If you'd like, you can remove the 'Powered by Sendible' branding by upgrading to a higher subscription plan.

-The Client Connect widget will automatically adapt to the look and feel of your website, but if you’d like to customize it further, you can add your own styling to the connect buttons through a coding language called CSS.
+The Client Connect widget will automatically adapt to the look and feel of your website, but if you’d like to customise it further, you can add your own styling to the connect buttons through a coding language called CSS.

 Implement privacy-by-design at your agency

-With the recent wave of changes from Twitter and Facebook along with GDPR, we can only expect more updates in the coming months.
+With the wave of changes from Twitter and Facebook along with GDPR, we can only expect more updates in the coming years.
 With all this change, there is a massive opportunity for your agency to get a competitive edge over the thousands of other agencies competing for your clients’ attention by implementing privacy by design.

-The agencies who lead with a privacy-first approach in their client pitches and in their operational processes are the ones who are going to ride this wave and come out on top.
+The agencies who lead with a privacy-first approach in their client pitches and in their operational processes are the ones who are going to ride this wave and come out on top!

-But equally important to us is helping you, our partners and customers, understand what these new changes mean for your businesses so that you can build privacy-first processes of your own.
+But equally important to us is helping you, our partners and customers, understand what these changes mean for your businesses so that you can build privacy-first processes of your own.

 Although we are not legal professionals, if we can help your marketing agency in any way, please get in touch using this form and we’ll do our best to advise you.